Des Plaines Child Custody Lawyer

 The school the child will attend will likely be based on where the child lives.
 Additionally, you will need to come to an agreement regarding spiritual beliefs and exposure to religion.
 This includes what denominations the child practices, as well as where he or she will practice.

-Involvement with Other Family Members
+Involvement With Other Family Members

 Your child’s involvement with other family members needs to be agreed upon, with respect for the best interest of the child.
 Generally, disrupting existing relationships is not recommended, unless they do not contribute to the well-being of the child.
 You need to be on the same page about involvement with stepparents, as well as exposure to a parent’s romantic partners.
 Grandparent visitation should also be considered.